random-entity/flocking-sound_processing/readme.md

 ## Maybe add later...

+- I feel that the `drift` parameter is not functioning as expected?
 - Some LFOs to automatically modulate the parameters even when you're sleeping.
 - Let the boids themselves to modulate the parameters even when you're sleeping.
-- A Web version of this
+- A Web version of this so everyone can access and play with it.

 ## License